10 reasons to take on some debt in 2018

 If what you are buying with debt will last into tomorrow, then it may be OK.

 If you try to save up the full purchase price for a house, you’ll already be in the nursing home before you can move in.
-Interest rates are hyper-low, prices are rising and you’ve got to live somewhere.
+Interest rates are low, prices are rising and you have to live somewhere.

 Short-term debt for short-term needs, where you have a plan to pay off the balance in a reasonable time frame, makes sense.
 Long-term debt for short-term needs, does not.
 (See pizza reference in No. 1.)